Law enforcement agency: Operational areas

 The exterior of the Los Angeles Police Department's West Valley Area Police Station.
 The LAPD operates approximately 21 such stations divided across Los Angeles; this one covers policing in the San Fernando Valley.

-Often, a LEA's jurisdiction will be geographically divided into operations areas for administrative and logistical efficiency reasons.
-An operations area is often called a command, division, or office.
+Often, an LEA's jurisdiction will be geographically divided into operational areas for administrative and logistical efficiency reasons.
+An operational area is often called a command, division, or office.
 Colloquially, they are known as beats.

-While the operational area of a law enforcement agency (LEA) is sometimes referred to as its jurisdiction, the agency typically retains legal authority across all geographic areas in which it operates.
+While the operational area of a LEA is sometimes referred to as its jurisdiction, the agency typically retains legal authority across all geographic areas in which it operates.
 However, by policy and mutual agreement, its operations are generally confined to its designated area and do not extend into other operational zones of the agency.
 For example, since 2019 the frontline or territorial policing of the United Kingdom's Metropolitan Police has been divided into 12 Basic Command Units, each consisting of two, three, or four of the London boroughs, while the New York City Police Department is divided into 77 precincts.